AryamanXlighthouse/curation-service/README.md

 ### API Endpoints

+#### GET /api/get_digest_hash

+This endpoint requires the `cid` query parameter, which is the CID value that you want to process.
+The server will respond with a JSON object containing the list of hash digests extracted from the content.

-#### POST /processCID
+#### GET /api/list_cids

-This endpoint requires a JSON body with the following properties:

-- `option`: The type of operation you want to perform.
-It can be one of these values: "digest", "list", or "checklink".
-- `inputCid`: The CID value that you want to process.
+This endpoint requires the `cid` query parameter, which is the CID value that you want to process.
+The server will respond with a JSON object containing the list of all CIDs extracted from the content.

+#### DELETE /api/remove_file

-The server will respond with a JSON object containing the result of the operation.
-See the examples below for more details.
+This endpoint requires the `cid` query parameter, which is the CID value that you want to process.
+The server will check the link status of IPFS links associated with the provided CID and respond with a JSON object containing the lists of blocked, unsure, and legitimate links along with the total count for each category.

 ### Examples

 To send a request to the server, you can use tools such as curl, Postman, or any programming language with HTTP capabilities.
 Here are examples using curl:

-1. Digest Processing
+1. Get Digest Hash

 * Request:

     ```bash
-    curl -H "Content-Type: application/json" -H "Authorization: Bearer <YOUR_AUTH_KEY>" -X POST -d '{"option":"digest", "inputCid":"<CID_VALUE>"}' http://localhost:3000/processCID
+    curl -H "Authorization: Bearer <YOUR_AUTH_KEY>" http://localhost:3000/api/get_digest_hash?cid=<CID_VALUE>
     ```
 * Expected Response:
     ```bash
     {
     "List of hash digest": [
         "CID 1: DIGEST BASE32 MULTIBASE: CIQNTKI4DVU3ZM2UN2IVUSQNIA5U2TAVZN2K4QF225IDOURIWRKTFMA",
         ...
     ]
     }

     ```

 2. List of CIDs
 * Request:

     ```bash
-    curl -H "Content-Type: application/json" -H "Authorization: Bearer <YOUR_AUTH_KEY>" -X POST -d '{"option":"list", "inputCid":"<CID_VALUE>"}' http://localhost:3000/processCID
+    curl -H "Content-Type: application/json" -H curl -H "Authorization: Bearer <YOUR_AUTH_KEY>" http://localhost:3000/api/list_cids?cid=<CID_VALUE>
     ```

 * Expected Response: